 The course instructor is sensitive to situations beyond a student's control that affect their ability to complete assigned work in a timely fashion.
-Circumstances arise that may require your absence from meetings and practical work.
-Please inform your course instructor of planned absences (i.e., does not include vacations) in advance so that alternate arrangements can be made to complete the assigned work.
-In the case of illness or other personal situations, please inform the course instructor of your circumstances within 72 hours of your first absence from the course.
+Circumstances arise that may require your absence.
+In the case of illness or other personal situations, please inform the course instructor of your circumstances within 72 hours of your first absence or missed deadline.
 Permission to defer the submission of assigned work must be obtained from the course instructor.
 Requests for extensions exceeding one week beyond the scheduled date for submission will require a written explanation: all other requests will be dealt with informally by the course instructor.